Swede Risberg: Later years

 Risberg continued to play semipro baseball for a decade after his banishment.
 According to one source, "he came to Minnesota in 1922 with a traveling team called the Mesaba Range Black Sox, which featured two other members of the 1919 Black Sox team: Happy Felsch and Lefty Williams."

 He played throughout the midwestern United States and Canada.
-Columbus, North Dakota newspaper reports claimed that Risberg played part of the 1927 season with a traveling team called Dellage's Cubans based in Lignite, North Dakota.
+Columbus, North Dakota newspaper reports claimed Risberg played part of the 1927 season with a traveling team called Dellage's Cubans based in Lignite, North Dakota.

 In 1926, Risberg was called to testify about a 1919 gambling scandal involving Ty Cobb and Tris Speaker.
-Although he presented no evidence regarding the 1919 scandal, he claimed that in 1917 he had collected money from other White Sox players to give to the Detroit Tigers so that the Tigers would intentionally lose some games.
+Although he presented no evidence regarding the 1919 scandal, he claimed that in 1917 he had collected money from other White Sox players to give to the Detroit Tigers for which the Tigers would intentionally lose some games.
 However, his story was contradicted by more than 30 other men and it was disregarded.

 Risberg also worked on a dairy farm.

 After his baseball career ended, he eventually ran a tavern and lumber business in the Northwest.

-During his playing days, he had been spiked by an opposing player and the injury never properly healed, causing an eventual amputation.
+During his playing days, he had been spiked by an opposing player where the injury never properly healed, causing an eventual leg amputation later in his life.
+The amputation became necessary due to the severe spike wound near his knee sustained which never completely healed properly and eventually turned severely infected.

 At the end of his life, he lived with his son and remained an avid baseball fan.

 Risberg died in Red Bluff, California in 1975, on his 81st birthday.

 He was the last living Black Sox player.

 Risberg was portrayed by actor Don Harvey in the 1988 film Eight Men Out.